ChrstphrHll/npc_gen/students/Hanna Arkhun.md

 ---
 ### Description
 - 1st year Triton Paladin in Treskal
-- straight auburn hair that's parted to the side, slightly obscuring an eye, Purple eyes, and Pale Gray skin
+- long straight blonde hair that's braided, Purple eyes, and Pale Gray skin
 - Is Dependable and Enigmatic, and has Involvement as their ideal

 ### Organizations